Lyall/DMCHDFix/README.md

 Please report any issues you see.
 This list will likely contain minor bugs which may or may not be fixed.

+### Launcher
+- Some text is not scaled correctly.
+- HUD scale does not update with resolution changes.

 ### DMC 1
 - Door opening zoom effect looks janky.
 - Cutscene letterbox does not span screen.